MaxPhal/nnUNet4SoilXrayCT/README.md

-# UFZ and HI: Soil Sample Analysis
+# Deep learning segmentation of soil constituents in 3D X-ray CT images

-This repository contains the code and documentation to run the complete pipeline from processing, training and predicting with nnUNet on CT Soil Sample Data.
+This repository contains the code and documentation to run the complete nnUNet pipeline from processing, training and predicting on 3d X-ray CT images.
+If you used this repository and associated code for your own work, please cite the following references:
+Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
+Nature methods, 18(2), 203-211. [doi] (https://doi.org/10.1038/s41592-020-01008-z)

+Phalempin, M., Krämer, L., Geers-Lucas, M., Isensee, F., & Schlüter, S. (2024).
+Advanced segmentation of soil constituents in X-ray CT images using nnUNet.
+Authorea Preprints. [doi](https://doi.org/10.22541/essoar.173395846.68597189/v1)

-Authors: Lars Krämer (DKFZ, HIP) and Maxime Phalempin (UFZ)
+Authors: Maxime Phalempin (UFZ) and Lars Krämer (DKFZ, HIP)

 **Nomenclature**: The following terms are frequently used in this documentation.
 They might have some slightly different meanings in our communities, this is how I used them in this document.